GSL006/AI_Micro_Trend_Hunter/README.md

 ## How It Works

-1. **Fetch articles**: Pulls recent AI-related articles every hour using APIs like GNews.
+1. **Fetch articles**: Pulls recent AI-related articles every hour using Gnews and HackerNews APIs.
-2. **Embed & cluster**: Converts article titles/text to embeddings and clusters them with HDBSCAN.
+2. **Embed & cluster**: Converts article full text and titles to embeddings and clusters them with HDBSCAN.
 3. **Compute velocity**: Scores clusters by recency-weighted article velocity (exponential decay).
 4. **Filter microtrends**: Clusters with minimum size, fresh article count, and velocity threshold are flagged as microtrends.
-5. **Send alerts**: Posts detected microtrends summaries to a Telegram channel in real-time.
+5. **Send alerts**: Posts detected microtrend clusters to a Telegram channel in real-time which contains the link to each article in the cluster.

 ---